A regular session where backlog items are discussed, reviewed, and prioritized.

 The earliest recorded use of the term “backlog grooming” is known from the Scrum development mailing list by Mike Cohn (2005).
 It will be a couple of years before the practice is described in a more formal way.

-In 2008, one of the first formal descriptions of this Scrum process is given by Kane Mar (known as “Story Time”).
+In 2008, one of the first formal descriptions of this Scrum process was given by Kane Mar (known as “Story Time”).

 The refinement process includes some essential tactical activities that occur during backlog management: